jiaweixu3/Mobile-Application-FoodManager/README.md

 Our [team meeting minutes](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Meeting-Minutes) includes details about what was discussed in each of the meetings

 Our milestone for [Sprint 1](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/milestones/2) is included here.

+Our milestone for [Sprint 2](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/milestones/3) is included here